 You can expect your 5 year old to:

 By 5 years old, they enjoy playing games with friends most of the time and understand the need for rules and fair play.

 At about 3 to 4 years, your child may be able to make up their own stories.
 You may notice they ask lots of questions.
 This is how they learn about things they’re interested in.

 Some ideas that may help develop your child’s language:

 Delayed language development or difficult behaviour can be caused by your child not being able to hear well.
 Worrying signs can include your child not responding to sounds, speaking clearly, or joining two to three words together by the time they are 3 to 4 years old.

 Your child’s eyesight is now well developed.
-They can see very small items on the floor and see objects clearly at a distance.
-When your child is aged 3, they can have a vision test by a Plunket nurse or vision tester.
+They can see small things on the floor and objects clearly at a distance.
+When your child is 4, you can talk to Plunket staff about an appointment for a B4 School check.